totemo/watson/INSTALL.md

     <td>I can't teleport with "/w tp".</td> <td>By default, Watson expects a /tppos command that accepts decimal numbers for coordinates, e.g. "/tppos -120.5 7 345.5".
 Many teleport commands don't, however, or they have a different name.
 If your teleport command requires integer coordinates, try "/w config teleport_command /tppos %d %d %d".
 If you're using the the CraftBukkit /tp command, then you can use: "/w config teleport_command /tp %d %d %d".</td>
   </tr>
   <tr>
-    <td>I see the edits, but ore deposits don't get numbered. /w ore doesn;t work.</td> <td>An older version of Watson attempted to detect creative-mode servers and disable labelling of ore deposits (xray is pointless in creative mode).
+    <td>I see the edits, but ore deposits don't get numbered. /w ore doesn't work.</td> <td>An older version of Watson attempted to detect creative-mode servers and disable labelling of ore deposits (xray is pointless in creative mode).
 However, what it actually detected was the user's game mode.
 If you are using Watson in creative mode, and /w ore doesn't work, then you may need to turn on the group_ores_in_creative setting (recent Watson versions have this on by default).
 The command is: /w config group_ores_in_creative on</td>
   </tr>
   <tr>
     <td>When I query a particular block it shows up as a smallish bright pink cube.</td>